Deltares/dfm_tools/README.md

 - external improvements:
 	- fix small bugs in Delft3D4 netCDF output (related to coordinates, coordinates of velocity points and incorrect missing values)
 	- request modplot.velovect() (curved vectors) to be added to matplotlib
-	- request shapely>=1.7.0 op main channel instead of only at conda-forge? cartopy also recommends conda-forge, so would not make a huge difference yet
-	- why does cartopy has to come from conda-forge?
 	- install without PATH fails on pip/git in anaconda prompt? (test installation with anaconda prompt, and with command prompt combined with ``set PATH=%PATH%;<your_path_to_anaconda_installation>\Scripts``)
 	- installation also possible with miniconda only?
 - register on PyPI, for easier install via pip (easier for regular users):